npqace/VietJusticIA/ai-engine/data/crawler/README.md

-# AI Tra Cuu Luat Crawler (v6 - API First)
+# AI Tra Cuu Luat Crawler (v7 - Filtered API)

 This directory contains an advanced, concurrent Python web crawler for `aitracuuluat.vn`.

-This version has been completely refactored to use the website's internal API for fetching document metadata, making it significantly faster and more reliable than traditional web scraping.
-Playwright browser automation is used for extracting the full text content of each document.
+This version has been optimized to use the website's internal API with a status filter, making it significantly faster and more efficient.
+It now fetches only document metadata for "Còn hiệu lực" (Effective) documents by default.
+Playwright browser automation is then used for extracting the full text content of each document.

 ## 1. How it Works

-1.  **API-First Metadata Fetching**: The crawler authenticates with the site's API using a bearer token.
-It first fetches a list of documents for the "Giáo dục" (Education) category and then retrieves the full, detailed metadata for each document individually.
+1.  **API Metadata Fetching**: The crawler authenticates with the site's API using a bearer token.
+It requests a list of documents, which can be filtered by category (e.g., "Giáo dục" - Education) and status.
+By default, it scrapes all categories and filters for documents with the status "Còn hiệu lực" (Effective).
 2.  **Concurrent Content Scraping**: Using a `ThreadPoolExecutor`, the script launches multiple worker threads to scrape the document content pages in parallel.
 This dramatically speeds up the overall crawling process.
 3.  **Playwright Browser Automation**: Each worker thread connects to a pre-launched Chrome browser instance via the debugging port.
-Workers create their own browser contexts to scrape document content, ensuring reliable access to pages that may require authentication.
+It then scrapes the document content, ensuring reliable access to the full text.
-4.  **Status Filtering**: The crawler can filter documents by their legal status (`tinh_trang` field) before scraping content.
-This allows you to collect only documents with specific statuses like "Còn hiệu lực" (Still in effect), "Hết hiệu lực" (Expired), or "Không xác định" (Undetermined).
+4.  **Default Status Filtering**: The crawler is now hardcoded to prioritize "Còn hiệu lực" documents.
+While the `--status-filter` argument still exists, its default is set to ensure that the most relevant documents are scraped.

 ## 2. Setup and Usage